obrigg/Cisco-ISE-Email-Notifications/README.md

 ## The Challenge

 While enterprise customers usually have a SOC team monitoring the various security systems for alerts, not all customer have the resources for SOC or a centralized monitoring and event management systems.
 These customers would prefer to use email notifications as an alerting mechanism for RADIUS failures on ISE.
-However, (currently) ISE does not have a built-in capability to send email upon RADIUS failures.
+However, (currently) ISE does not have a built-in capability to send detailed email upon RADIUS failures, ISE can send an alert when the amount of failures cross a certain threshold.

 With Cisco ISE's open APIs - that does not need to stop us.